Knowing your cruise gratuity rate before setting sail on your cruise ship vacation is a smart thing.

 Crystal Cruises - Their all-inclusive packages include gratuities for the crew members serving.
 Some things like spa treatments will incur a separate 18 percent gratuity charge added to your bill.

-Disney Cruise Line - The cruise gratuity rate is $12 per person per day.
-This is amount can be pre-paid or it will be automatically added to your onboard account.
-Other services such as spa treatments incur an additional 18 percent gratuity charge.
+Disney Cruise Line - The suggested cruise gratuity rate is $12 per-person per-day.
+This is amount may be pre-paid or you may choose to have it automatically added to your onboard account.
+Other services such as spa treatments incur an additional 18 percent gratuity charge, while bar service will attract 15 percent gratuity.

-Holland America - The gratuity rate for regular staterooms is $12.50 per person per day and $13.50 for those in suites.
+Holland America - The gratuity rate for regular staterooms is $13.50 per-person per-day and $15.00 for those in suites.
 Other services will incur additional gratuity charges (ex.
 Bar service is 15 percent extra.)
 This is automatically added to your onboard account.

 Norwegian Cruise Line - The cruise gratuity rate is $13.50 per person per day and $15.50 per person per day for those staying in suites with butler and concierge service.
 This is automatically added to your account.

-Princess Cruises - The cruise gratuity rate is $12.95 per person per day and $13.95 per person per day for those staying in mini-suites and suites.
+Princess Cruises - The cruise gratuity rate is $13.50 per-person per-day in regular cabins, $14.50 per-person per-day for those staying in mini-suites and the Club Class, and $15.50 for guests in suites.
 This is automatically added to your account.

 This is no longer a suggested rate and is now automatically added to your account at the end of the cruise.